-The UML Nutritional Sciences BS Program was recently ranked in one of the top 25 best nutritional sciences programs in the country.
+The UMass Lowell Nutritional Science BS Program was recently ranked as one of the top 25 best nutritional sciences programs in the country.

-The Nutritional Sciences degree meets UMass Lowell graduation standards of completing 120 credits, including:
+The Nutritional Science degree meets UMass Lowell graduation standards of completing 120 credits, including:

 The Nutrition Minor is designed to prepare graduates to serve as part of a team to educate and assist individuals and the community in maintaining a better quality of life.
 Skills gained from the nutrition minor will aid in career development in the health and wellness career fields.

 The graduate program in Dietetics.

 Researchers at UMass Lowell are active in the field of Nutritional Sciences.

 Faculty and community leaders partner together to improve community member's health.

 Before Aaron Stella graduated from the medical laboratory science program, he had more job offers than he knew what to do with.

 Nutritional sciences major Catherine York seems to excel in all that she does.

 Once Michelle Palladino started taking courses in nutrition as an undergraduate, she knew right away that she wanted a career in the field of nutrition and dietetics.